oliverproud/oliverproud.github.io/_posts/2020-01-22-draft-ml-questions-post.md

 If you know your model is underfitting then there are a few things you can do to change it:

 - Find a more complex model, usually, the current model is too simple for the data.
-- Find more informative features from your data, perhaps your current features aren't powerful enough to let the model extract meaningful insight.
+- Find more informative features from your data, perhaps your current features aren't powerful enough to let the model learn any meaningful insight.

 **Dealing with overfitting:**